FelixMalfait/star-history/public/blog/star-history-monthly-pick-202302.md

-# Star History Monthly Pick | February 2023
+# Issue History Monthly Pick | February 2023

-🌸 Spring has sprung (read: whaaat how is it already March) and it’s time to take a closer look at Star History’s picks for February!
+🌸 Spring has sprung (read: whaaat how is it already March) and it’s time to take a closer look at Issue History’s picks for February!

-In case you didn’t know, each month Star History picks out some of the most fascinating open-source projects that we share over [@StarHistoryHQ](https://twitter.com/StarHistoryHQ), and also tries to explore the stories behind these projects.
+In case you didn’t know, each month Issue History picks out some of the most fascinating open-source projects that we share over [@StarHistoryHQ](https://twitter.com/StarHistoryHQ), and also tries to explore the stories behind these projects.

 ## Kruise